Professional/Short course Neurorehabilitation

 In addition, phone, email and discussion group contact with staff is available throughout the module typically with up to two hours available for tutorial/assignment/module support.

 The assessment for this module will be split into two components:

 - A 20 minute oral presentation of a case-study to demonstrate critical understanding and clinical application of a specific outcome measure used in neurorehabilitation.
 The presentation may be carried out in person or via virtual means.
 The presentation will last 15 minutes and a 5 minute period will be allocated at the end for defended questioning.

 You will have the opportunity for formative feedback on a 300 word structured abstract prior to your assessment.
 This abstract will complement the presentation and will be formatively assessed for critical content and structure.

-This component of assessment requires you to demonstrate a critical understanding of current research in a treatment approach used in neurorehabilitation and critically explore the relative merits of such an approach in practice with reference to the principles of motor learning and cognitive function.
-This assessment will take the form of a 3000 word essay.
+- A 3,000 word essay to demonstrate a critical understanding of current research in a treatment approach used in neurorehabilitation and critically explore the relative merits of such an approach in practice with reference to the principles of motor learning and cognitive function.

 You will have an opportunity to receive formative feedback on this component during your on-site study days and via email with the module leader.

 Delivery of these taught sessions will take place in settings such as the simulation suites at Glenside Campus and will be designed to represent the clinical environment.

 Get a feel for the Physiotherapy, Occupational Therapy and Sport Rehabilitation facilities we have on offer here from wherever you are.